How exercise can continue to help as we move into COVID-normal

 - Regular exercise can help reduce your risk of serious health issues, like type 2 diabetes, heart disease and stroke

-- And lastly, but definitely not least given the current situation, regular physical activity is great for your immune system.
+- And lastly, but not least given the current situation, regular physical activity is great for your immune system.

 - Take your workout online: On YouTube there are endless free exercise videos to try, regardless of your fitness level or the size of your living room.
 From yoga and strength workouts to Pilates, high intensity interval training (HIIT) and more.
 Our This Girl Can – Victoria Get Active @ Home’ page has lots of videos you can try, especially if you are sick of seeing ‘FITSPO’ workouts and you want something that focuses on feeling good.